onehashai/onehash-connect/help/roles-and-permissions.md

 # Roles and permissions

-There are several possible roles in a Zulip organization.
+There are several possible roles in a OneHash Connect organization.

 * **Organization owner**: Can manage users, public streams, organization settings, and billing.